kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

 - [Deploy Vault Server](/docs/guides/vault-server/vault-server.md)

-The KubeVault operator is also compatible with external Vault servers that are not provisioned by itself.
+The KubeVault operator can manage policies and secret engines of Vault servers which are not provisioned by the KubeVault operator.
 You need to configure both the Vault server and the cluster so that the KubeVault operator can communicate with your Vault server.

 - [Configure cluster and Vault server](/docs/guides/vault-server/external-vault-sever.md#configuration)